 How to Brew the Best Cup of Coffee of Your Life

 Brewing the perfect cup every time may sound intimidating, but it really just comes down to having the right tools and ingredients.
-This week Bulletproof is launching some new tools so you can weigh, grind, brew and press your way to coffee heaven.
-Add your premium Bulletproof beans, grass-fed butter or grass-fed ghee, and Brain Octane Oil, and you may never have a bad morning again.
+Read on for the details on how to weigh, grind, brew, and press your way to the best cup of coffee every time.

-Awaken the Bulletproof Coffee Nerd within.
 As a biohacker, you likely enjoy a certain level of control over your body and your environment.
 For a perfectly consistent cup every time, we recommend something like the Hario V60 scale.
 This device measures in .01-gram increments and includes a timer so you’re never guessing about coffee bloom times and pours.
-If you’re using the pour over method, the timer on the Hario is perfect for preventing over- or under-extraction.
+If you’re using the pourover method, the timer on the Hario is perfect for preventing over- or under-extraction.
 You can also use it to measure every ingredient in your Bulletproof Coffee, from beans to butter.
 Coffee nerds rejoice.

-Get into the grind.
 The most important part of grinding your coffee beans is making sure you’re getting even-sized particles.
-A cheaply-made grinder will make a pile of what Dave calls “dust and boulders,” which results in inconsistent batches of coffee and takes away from the deep flavors and subtle nuances in your brew.
+A cheaply-made grinder will make a pile of dreaded “dust and boulders,” which results in inconsistent batches of coffee and takes away from the deep flavors and subtle nuances in your brew.

 The Encore is pretty much the best grinder you can get for your home, with 40 grind settings that range from coarse to superfine.
 That means you’re all set to brew in everything from a drip coffee maker to the finest espresso machine.
 It may sound silly, but getting the perfect grind is essential to maximizing the flavor of your beans.